 2020 Toyota Hiace Grandia Review Philippines: The king of family vans | Philkotse

 >>> Latest update: 2021 Toyota Hiace: Expectations and what we know so far

 The ridiculously large cargo space guarantees more than enough room for a month’s worth of groceries, and the considerable ride height gives a commanding view of the road.
 In many ways, it’s the vehicle that most closely represents our family-oriented culture through shared mobility.

-Just ask the more than 18,600 customers who bought one in 2019.
+Just ask the more than 18,600 customers who bought the Toyota Hiace Philippines in 2019.
 Ranging from Php 1,634,000 for the Commuter to Php 2,998,000 for the range-topping Super Grandia Elite, a Hiace exists for any purpose you can think of.

 The Toyota Hiace is a household name in our market

 But even with the Hiace’s cemented reputation, there are reasons why people would be tempted to look somewhere else.
 The rather stiff suspension on Hiace units of old might make some think twice about going for Toyota’s people-hauler.